Bow hunting mountain zebra South Africa

 Below are a number of suggestions with regards to draw weight, shot placement and tips for bow hunting mountain zebra in South Africa.

 Mountain zebra bow hunting prices

-The cost for bow hunting mountain zebra South Africa for the 2018 South African bow hunting season has been confirmed at $ 2 500 for the 2018 bow hunting season.
+The cost for bow hunting mountain zebra South Africa for the 2019 South African bow hunting season is $ 2 500.

 Draw weight bow hunting mountain zebra

 The recommended draw weight for bow hunting zebra in South Africa is any increment greater than minimum draw mass.
 Any draw weight equal to or greater than 70 lbs is recommended for bow hunting zebra.